The various foes encountered and dealt with by Batman.

 - Perpetual Smiler: She's almost always grinning, laughing, or otherwise acting cheerful.
 If she stops smiling for even a moment, it's a sign that Harley's really upset, or that the situation is truly dire.

-- Pint-Sized Powerhouse: She is tiny compared to the other members of the team.
+- Pint-Sized Powerhouse: She is tiny compared to the other members of the Suicide Squad.
 That doesn't stop her from beating the living crap out of men twice her size with her bare hands.
 She also takes some pretty hard hits in the movie with little trouble getting back up, usually immediately.

 - Psycho Psychologist: She lampshades this when she pretends to psychoanalyze Killer Croc and Katana, saying she feels "bored" and wants "a victim, a mind to pry apart and spit in".